hataori-p/real-voice/README.md

 # real-voice
-Scripts for working with a real voice in Synthesizer V
+Scripts for working with a real voice in Synthesizer V Studio Pro

 ## What is this good for
 Usually "tuning" a voice in a vocal synthesizer means drawing some pitch curve over MIDI notes.
 The timing of the notes is seldom changed.